destaMo/Scrum-Notes/content/frontend/Frameworks and libs/react-native/01_level_1.md

 - [Platfom Specific Code](#-reactnative--platform-specific-code)
 - [Lists](#-reactnative--lists)

 ---

 ## 📦 ReactNative / Overview

-You need to know that it is acctualy React Native and thinks like Expo.
-Should be able to answer questions about pros and const vs native apps.
+You need to know what React Native is and what things like Expo are.
+You should be able to answer questions about pros and cons of react native/expo vs native apps.

 ### 🎓 Learn